davegermiquet/kubernetesautodeploy/README.md

 - A Private and Public Network
 - Node On Private Network no access to outside world except through squid
 - Master on public network
+- Calico Configured VXLAN (Will configure BGP option as well TODO)